 The Longshore and Harbor Workers' Compensation Act (LHWCA) provides coverage to the following maritime employees:

 *Non-maritime workers may also be covered if they are injured while working on navigable water.
 Captain and crew, however, are covered by the Jones Act instead of the LHWCA.

 If you are not sure if you are eligible to file a workers' compensation claim, contact your trusted Charleston law firm of longshoreman lawyers today!
 Our Hoffman Law Firm team of skilled South Carolina attorneys have experience handling local cases, serving those who have been injured at the Port of Charleston, Wando Welch Terminal, South Carolina Ports Authority and other inland ports.

 Our Charleston law firm of trusted longshoremen lawyers are ready

 with legal advice, so schedule your appointment today!

-Ask A Longshoreman Lawyer: The Longshore and Harbor Workers’ Compensation Act (LHWCA)
+Understanding the Longshore and Harbor Workers’ Compensation Act (LHWCA)

 The Longshore and Harbor Workers’ Compensation Act offers provision for medical care, compensation and vocational rehabilitation to employees who are injured while: